ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ## Distributing Custom Elements

-Your component library can be easily distributed on NPM, just like [`@ionic/core`](https://www.npmjs.com/package/@ionic/core).
+Your component library can be distributed on NPM, just like [`@ionic/core`](https://www.npmjs.com/package/@ionic/core).
 From there, consumers of your library can decide how to import your library into their project.
 For the `dist-custom-elements` output target, the default import